mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

     return make_response(data)
 {% endhighlight %}

 Why is greenlets are great?
 Because they allow writing asynchronous code in synchronous fashion.
-They allow using existing, synchronous libraries in asynchronously.
+They allow using existing, synchronous libraries asynchronously.
 Context switching magic is hidden by greenlet implementation.

 [Gevent](http://www.gevent.org/) is excellent example of what can be achieved with greenlets.
 This framework patches Python standard library to enable asynchronous IO (Input-Output) and makes all code asynchronous without explicit context switching.